 Fundraised dollars in excess of the $2,700.00 cannot be reimbursed or applied to the next school year.

 The following is a list of possible options to assist a family with the yearly fee:

 All families are given the opportunity to work bingos.
 Every family who is willing to participate in working bingos may sign up for as many as bingos as they want.

-The Society has a good relationship with Caesar's Bingo at West Edmonton Mall and receives between 20-23 bingos per year, but in the past few years the Society has received much more.
+The Society has a good relationship with Caesar's Bingo at West Edmonton Mall and receives between 25-30 bingos per year.
 Our fundraising depends on your commitment to these bingos.

 The bingo credit is allocated as follows:

 The Society Office Administrator contacts each parent about 2 to 3 days prior to their scheduled bingo.
 It is the parents' responsibility to contact the Office Administrator ASAP if he/she is unable to make the bingo; 24 hours notice is requested to ensure enough workers are present at the bingo; however, in case of an emergency, contact the Office Administrator and/or leave a message on her voice mail.[Return to Contents]

 Our scheduled casino is on Thursday, October 24, and Friday, October 25.
 There was a draw on June 27, 2019, and 36 people were given the opportunity to work the casino.[Return to Contents]

 We are a registered non-profit organization.
 Anyone wishing to donate to The Tevie Miller Heritage School Society can be issued a donation tax receipt.[Return to Contents]